gbelo/gBrogue/README.md

  * Empowered monsters are healed for 50% rather than 100%.
  * Monsters are woken up if something is thrown at them.
 Enough said.
  * Those legendary allies?
 At least they're still legendary.
+ * Changed around what skills could be learned by allies.
+Allies can now learn to swim, for example, but they can't learn how to make other allies invisible.

 Usability enhancements:
  * Aggro/stealth range displays by default.
 (This is mainly so that new players can dive right in and know what stealth actually is.)